xrdocs/8000/_tutorials/8000-software-xr7-giso.md

 </pre>
 </div>

 Linux and Python dependencies are required to use the various tools.
 If the server has access to podman and the docker repositories, then the gisobuild tool can be run within a container using the --docker option.
 However, if the other tooling (isols & isodiff) is required, or the server does not have access to docker, then the additional dependencies now need to be set up.
-The *prep_dependency.sh* script located in the *setup* directory contains everything gisobuild.py needs:
+The *prep_dependency.sh* script located in the *setup* directory contains everything gisobuild.py needs and is used here:

 <div class="highlighter-rouge">
 <pre class="highlight">